-- the full names of both parties;

-- the address of the damaged property;

-- the date the agreement is to take effect;

-- a clear description of the claims being addressed.
+- the full names of both parties; - the address of the damaged property; - the date the agreement is to take effect on; - a clear description of the claims being addressed.
 This may include the NHCover claim number(s) of the claim(s) or a more general (but clear) description of the claim(s).
-In either case, it is important that it is clear which components of an entire NHCover claim are being assigned (for example, the residential building or residential land claim(s)).
-Some agreements only assign aspects of the claim(s) for example, the residential building claim(s) but not their residential land claims(s);

-- a clear statement as to who is to receive the benefit of the NHCover claim(s).
+In either case, it is important that it is clear which component(s) of the entire NHCover claim are being assigned (for example, the residential building claim or residential land claim(s)).
+Some agreements only assign aspects of the claim(s) for example, the residential building claim(s) but not their residential land claim(s); - a clear statement as to who is to receive the benefit of the NHCover claim(s).